dentarg/auth0-blog/_posts/2017-11-08-whats-new-in-angular5.markdown

 ## 5. Build Optimization

 The Angular team focused on making Angular 5 faster, smaller and easier to use.
 In Angular 5, production builds created with the Angular CLI will now apply the build optimizer by default.
 The build optimizer removes Angular decorators from your app's runtime codes thereby reducing the size of your bundle and increasing the boot speed of your application.
 In addition, the build optimizer removes part of your application that is not needed during runtime via tree-shaking.
-This action leads to a decreased bundle and faster application speed.
+This action leads to a decreased bundle size, and faster application speed.

 {% include tweet_quote.html quote_text="In Angular 5, production builds created with the Angular CLI will now apply the build optimizer by default." %}